webhelyhu/assessment/js-numerals/README.szy.md

 Had some problem with spaces...
 Lots of if conditions are needed to check if we need or not...
 After some time, I decided to add extra spaces every time, and remove them just before returning the text.

+## Exceeding MAX_SAFE_INTEGER

+So, if the number is bigger than the max safe integer value (9007199254740991), in that case it will be rounded, so it will not be accurate.

+If there is a need for that, the process can be transformed in two ways:
+a) change the input into TEXT filed, and filter for numbers only, and process it as a text or
+b) use bigInt numbers.

+As it was not required, right now my solution will return a text "number is too big to handle safely."